meganhepner/shouting-machine/README.md

 #### _starting out with forms, 6.3.20_

-#### By _**Megan Hepner**_
+#### By _**Megan Hepner & Janet Karpenske**_

 ## Description
-  This webpage experiments with creating a form, gathering the inputted sentence, and returning it to the user.
+  This webpage experiments with creating a form, gathering input sentence, and returning it to the user.
 When the sentence is returned it is written in all capital letters

 ## Setup/Installation Requirements

-* use the terminal to clone this repository
 * to clone this content, copy the url provided by the 'clone or download' button in GitHub
 * in terminal use the command 'git clone (GitHub url)'
 * open the content in a web browser